Jpang9/Website/_posts/2022-11-12-RedLineStealer.markdown

 the malware will then query and write the decoded segment into AppLaunch's memory.

-After the segment has been written into the binary, the malware will then call the "FlushInstructionCache" Api to remove any traces of process injection instruction.
+After the segment has been written into the binary, the malware will then call the "FlushInstructionCache" Api to hide any information regarding process injection.

 After the process injection has been carried out, the injected process will now be removed from the suspended state and start querying sensitive and system information.